offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 4. Port range, which defines which ports to look for (e.g. 8080-8088)
 5. Source IP CIDR block, which defines which inbound IPs to look for.
 6. Destination IP CDR block, which defines which outbound IPs to look for.
-7. Allow/deny flag, which defines if the a matching packet should be denied or allowed.
+7. Allow/deny flag, which defines if a matching packet should be denied or allowed.

 Unlike security groups, NACLs are applied at the subnet level (instead of the ENI / EC2 instance level) and are stateless in that each incoming / outgoing packet is evaluated individually (it don't keep track of action connections).
 A NACL can be associated with multiple subnets, but each subnet can be associated with at most one NACL.
 If a subnet is not associated with a NACL, a default NACL is used.